 The purpose of the Particle Astrophysics Advisory Panel (PAAP) is to provide a link between Science Board and the particle astrophysics community, and represent the needs of the community to the Science and Technology Facilities Council (STFC).
 The remit of the panel includes technology development, theory, high performance computing and data curation issues within its area.

-- Sergey Burdin, University of Liverpool
+- Sergey Burdin (Chair), University of Liverpool

 - Ed Daw, The University of Sheffield